-no mac-address-table notification change [interval | history-size | trap-type]
+mac-address-table notification change [interval SECONDS | history-size VALUE] no mac-address-table notification change [interval | history-size]

 interval SECONDS (Optional) Specifies the interval of sending the MAC address trap message.
 The range is 1 to 2147483647 and the default value is 1 second. history-size VALUE (Optional) Specifies the maximum number of the entries in the MAC history notification table.
-The range is 0 to 500 and the default value is 1 entry. trap-type (Optional) Specifies the trap information to include VLAN ID or not.
+The range is 0 to 500 and the default value is 1 entry.